saraAdibnia/sara-ticketing/System/docs/frondoc.md

 # List of answers
 _all_answer/_

-In order to get a list of answers user needs to be authenticated.If user is just a normal user they can only see answers which have been sent directly to the user.But coporate users can see all answers for a ticket.
+In order to get a list of answers user needs to be authenticated.If user is just a normal user they can only see answers which have been sent directly to the user.But Corporate users can see all answers for a ticket.
 # Create answers
 _create_answer/_